Vases & Volcanoes: Exploring the Bay of Naples

 - Relive the Grand Tour of the Bay of Naples

-- Pompeii and Herculaneum explored in depth with privileged access
+- Pompeii & Herculaneum explored in depth with privileged access

 - Range further afield when we visit the Greek city at Paestum